MichelleDuda/scoops-ice-cream/README.md

 ### Menu Page - Flavors and Price List
 - The Flavors section contains the current flavor options available to customers.
 Each flavor block contains the flavor name, a description, and a photo that relates to the flavor.
 This section is fully responsive and the blocks resize and wrap depending on the screen size.
-- The Price List section allows users to see the cost of our products and what sizes and options are availble to them - cups/cones to enjoy now, milkshakes for something a bit different, or a various size cartons to take back home to enjoy!
+- The Price List section allows users to see the cost of our products and what sizes and options are available to them - cups/cones to enjoy now, milkshakes for something a bit different, or various-sized cartons to take back home to enjoy!

 <img src="documentation/menupage.jpg">

 ### Contact Us Page
-- The contact section of the page contains both a Contact Us section and a Find Us section.
+- The Contact section of the page contains both a Contact Us section and a Find Us section.
-- The contact Us section contains a form that prompts users to enter their name, email address, and a message.
-Clicking the send button results in the user being brought to the confirmation page.
+- The Contact Us section contains a form that prompts users to enter their name, email address, and a message.
+Clicking the send button will bring the user to the confirmation page.
 - The Find Us section contains a map embedded from [Google Maps](https://maps.google.com) which the user can interact with along with our address and telephone number.

 <img src="documentation/contactus.jpg">

 ### Future Features
 - A feature that allows users to place an order online by adding items to a cart and paying.
-- An additional section on the contact us form to allow users to sign up for discounts or a mailing list.
+- An additional section on the Contact Us form to allow users to sign up for discounts or a mailing list.

 ## Technologies Used